ak-17/InterviewPreparation/JavaScript.md

     -- var variables are hoisted to top of its scope and initialiazed with value of undefined -- let is also hoisted to top of its scope but not initialized, you'll get *Reference Error* on accessing.
     -- const is also hoisted to top of its scope but not initialized, you'll get *Reference Error* on accessing.
+### Currying
+- Currying is a technique of evaluating a function with multiple arguments, into sequence of function with single/multiple argument.
+- Like we simply turn up add(2,3) into add(2)(3).

 ### Angular
 - Custom directive (tags)
 - MVC pattern